seguri/Lock/README.md

 A very simple and minimal app to lock the screen.
 It tries whenever possible to keep fingerprint unlock available.

+You can now set any tap, double tap or long home press actions to immediately lock the screen, if your launcher allows you to configure custom gestures.

 ## Description

 Its behavior is very simple: on first run it will require the necessary permission according to the Android version you're running: